 Next, you have two-factor authentication and regular data encryption.
 In 2018, the exchange introduced the IP Whitelisting and Crypto Address Whitelisting to set a specific withdrawal address and prevent unauthorized I.P. addresses from stealing your assets.

 Another one of the many advantages is the outstanding choice of supported coins.
 Bittrex can boast of offering up to two hundred cryptocurrencies!
-This means that customers can enjoy trading with some lesser-known and obscure coins to try to profit from their volatility.
 The company made one step further in May 2018, when it embraced purchases, withdrawals, and trading pairs with USD!

 Bittrex uses a tiered fee structure that rewards users who execute high trading volumes with a discount.
 The standard fee is 0.25% which is slightly higher than what other exchanges can offer.
 On the flip side, there’s no charge for making deposits and withdrawals.